gwensab/The-Goon/README.md

 * Connect keyboard, mouse, monitor, and power to Raspberry Pi
 * Follow prompts that appear on your monitor to finalize the set up of Raspberry Pi

-I found the step by step instructions and images at [this link](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/0) to be helpful
+I found the instructions at [projects.raspberrypi.org](https://projects.raspberrypi.org/en/projects/raspberry-pi-setting-up/0) to be helpful

 ### Step 2 : Connect All Components